Human milk immunity

 Human milk immunity is the protection provided to the immune system of an infant via the biologically active components in human milk.
 Human milk was previously thought to only provide passive immunity primarily through Secretory IgA, but advances in technology have led to the identification of various immune-modulating components.
 Human milk constituents provide nutrition and protect the immunologically naive infant as well as regulate the infant's own immune development and growth.

 Immune factors and immune-modulating components in human milk include cytokines, growth factors, proteins, microbes, and human milk oligosaccharides.
 Immune factors in human milk are categorized mainly as anti-inflammatory primarily working without inducing inflammation or activating the complement system.

 Immune factors

 Bio-active constituents of human milk that have been cataloged to possess immune-modulating capabilities include immunoglobulins, Lactoferrin, Lysozyme, oligosaccharides, lipids, cytokines, hormones, and growth factors.
 Some of the roles of bio-actives in human milk are theorized based on their function in other parts of the body, but the mechanisms and function of their activities remain to be discovered.

 IgA

 Immunoglobulin A is the most well known immune factor in human milk.
 In its secretory form, SIgA, it is the most plentiful antibody in human milk.
-It constitutes between 80-90% of all immunoglobulins present in milk.
-SIgA provides adaptive immunity by directly targeting specific pathogens that both infant and mother have been exposed to in their environments.
+It constitutes between 80 and 90% of all immunoglobulins present in milk.
+SIgA provides adaptive immunity by directly targeting specific pathogens that both the infant and the mother have been exposed to in their environments.